Samuel Woodrow Williams

 Williams died from complications as a result of a major operation.
 The Negro History Collection at Atpanta libraries was renamed the Samuel W. Williams Collection on Black America and is now housed at the Auburn Avenue Research Library on African American Culture and History, part of the Atlanta-Fulton Public Library System in Atlanta's Sweet Auburn Historic District.

 Early life

 Samuel Woodrow Williams was born in Sparkman, Arkansas in Dallas County on February 12, 1912.
 He was the oldest of eight children of Arthur William and Annie Willie Butler Williams.
 He enjoyed hunting, fishing, playing basketball and baseball as well as reading and writing.

 Education

 In 1932–1933, Williams attended the historically black Philander Smith College in Little Rock and then transferred to Morehouse College in Atlanta, Georgia.
 Williams received his Bachelor of Arts Degree in Philosophy from Morehouse in 1937.
 Williams then earned his masters of divinity from Howard University from 1938 to 1942.
 He studied under Dr. Alain Locke and Dr. Benjamin E. Mays.
 He began doctoral studies at University of Chicago, but did not complete the program.
-He received an honorary doctorate from Arkansas Baptist Church in 1960.
+He received an honorary doctorate from Arkansas Baptist College in 1960.